davebenson/daveb-option-parser/README.md

 ### `new OptionParser`(_[options]_)
 Create a new `OptionParser`.
 Options is an object which may contain the following fields:
 * `camelCase`: store values keyed by camelCase rather than lowercase_underscore_separated
-* `allowArguments`: make the option-parser argumentative.  j/k.
+* `permitArguments`: make the option-parser argumentative.  j/k.
 Actually, this makes it so that we collect non-option command-line arguments into the parser's `arguments` member.
+It can take one of a number of types:
+   * true: the arguments are taken as strings
+   * false: arguments are not allowed
+   * instance of TypeInfo or a string: any number of arguments of this type are allowed
+   * array of TypeInfo or string: exact type matching is requires
 * `errorHandler`: function to call if something goes wrong.  if unspecified, the program will terminate with an error message.
 * `name`: application name, used in usage summary.